2009: The Year You Can’t Afford to Make Any Mistakes with Your Money.

 The nation’s go-to expert on financial matters, Suze Orman, believes that 2009 is a critical year for your money.
 There are safeguards to put in place, actions to take, costly mistakes to avoid, and even opportunities to be had, so that you are protected during the bad times and prepared to prosper when things take a turn for the better.
 No matter what situation you’re in, you will find a plan of action and the answers to your questions about:

 -Credit -Retirement -Savings and Spending -Real Estate -Paying for College -Protecting Your Family

 Suze Orman’s 2009 Action Plan delivers honest, straightforward guidance—what to do, when to do it, and how to do it—as only Suze Orman can.

-Suze Orman has been called “a force in the world of personal finance” and a “one-woman financial advice powerhouse” by USA Today.
-A two-time Emmy Award–winning television host, #1 New York Times bestselling author, magazine and online columnist, writer/producer, and… More about Suze Orman
+Suze Orman is a two-time Emmy Award–winning television host, #1 New York Times bestselling author, magazine and online columnist, writer/producer, and one of the top motivational speakers in the world today.
+Orman has written nine consecutive New York Times bestsellers… More about Suze Orman

 Published by Random House Audio Dec 30, 2008| 270 Minutes| ISBN 9780739384497